 The answer to this question is quite simple.
 The Sagrada Familia of Barcelona is the masterpiece of the genius architect Antoni Gaudí i Cornet, who even in his lifetime knew that it would be his culminating creation.
-Barcelona boasts many other unique and exceptional constructions of Gaudí, such as Casa Batlló, Park Güell or La Pedrera.
+Barcelona boasts many other unique and exceptional constructions by Gaudí, such as Casa Batlló, Park Güell or La Pedrera.
 All of them are the great gems of Catalan Modernism, but none stand out like the Sagrada Familia.

 Gaudí was a fervent believer.
 From the very moment when he started to conceive the plans of the cathedral, he knew that this would be his masterpiece.
 Unfortunately, however, he never finished it, although he was working on it for 43 years.
 When he tragically died in 1926 (after being hit by a tram), the great Expiatory Temple of the Sagrada Familia was unfinished… And today it remains the same.

-Therefore, a visit to the Sagrada Familia Cathedral is a two-in-one type of experience.
+Therefore, a visit to the Sagrada Familia temple is a two-in-one type of experience.
 First, you get an opportunity to contemplate what Gaudí’s genuine mind conjured almost a century ago.
 And at the same time, you see how it is getting materialized in front of your eyes.
 This is an out-of-this-world feeling, because every time you visit the Sagrada Familia, you will always see it differently.

 Sagrada Familia touristic itineraries

-One entrance to the Sagrada Familia includes a visit to the interior of the basilica and to the top of the towers.
+One entrance ticket to the Sagrada Familia includes a visit to the interior of the basilica and to the top of the towers.
 In this way you can enjoy one of the most beautiful panoramic views that Barcelona has to offer.
-However, if you don’t feel like going up so high, opt for another entrance to the Sagrada Familia.
+However, if you don’t feel like going up so high, opt for another entrance ticket to the Sagrada Familia.
 This time you may visit the inside of the basilica and the crypt where there is an interesting museum dedicated to Gaudí’s life and work.

 Inside the Sagrada Familia of Barcelona

 You don’t have to be as religious as Gaudí to appreciate the beauty created by this brilliant architect.
-All you have to do is to buy an entrance ticket and once inside the basilica – to look up.
-You’ll see elegant columns with no straight lines, or you’ll feel tiny under those vaults up to 70 meters high.
+All you have to do is to buy an entrance ticket and once inside the basilica – look up.
+You’ll see elegant columns with no straight lines, or you’ll feel tiny under those vaults that are 70 meters high.
 This is a special feeling, because you know that this is a building which is under construction, and yet the tour around the Sagrada Familia feels like a walk in the woods.
 As we know, Gaudí was inspired by the shapes of nature and wanted to recreate a forest where the columns were tree trunks and the vaults – the tops of those gigantic trees.

 Sagrada Familia Facade

 Other parts that dazzle all visitors to the Sagrada Familia are the three facades designed by Gaudí.
 These are the facades of Glory, Birth and Passion.
-Not only did he design them from an architectural point of view, but he also proposed the design of each and every of the hundreds of sculpted figures that compose this gem of Modernist art.
+Not only did he design them from an architectural point of view, but he also proposed the design of each and every one of the hundreds of sculpted figures that compose this gem of Modernist art.

 Visit to the crypt

-The tour around the towers, the basilica and the facades of the Sagrada Familia contribute to admiration of Gaudí´s art.
+The tour around the towers, the basilica and the facades of the Sagrada Familia contribute to admiration of Gaudí’s art.
 But to understand this unique genius to the fullest, you will have to go down to the crypt of the cathedral.
 There you will find a museum dedicated to the architect, with lots of drafts and plans, models, tools, and all other things that had led him to conceive one of the most beautiful relatively recent constructions of the world.